-Strategic objective Objective statement Baseline 2020 target South-South relations strengthened and consolidated To strengthen and consolidate the competitive and complementary strength of countries and groupings of the South 0 1 80% of outcomes of identified summits and high- level meetings reflecting South Africa's national interests Strategies (five) for South Africa's engagements for formations and groupings of the South developed, implemented and monitored JUSTIFICATION The coherent and focused promotion of South-South cooperation to advance South Africa's national priorities and interests through advancing the African Agenda and the agendas of the South.
+Strategic objective Objective statement Baseline 2020 target South-South relations strengthened and consolidated To strengthen and consolidate the competitive and complementary strength of countries and groupings of the South The outcomes of identified meetings and processes of organisations of the South reflect South Africa's national interests Strategies (five) for South Africa's engagements for formations and groupings of the South developed, implemented and monitored JUSTIFICATION The coherent and focused promotion of South-South cooperation to advance South Africa's national priorities and interests through advancing the African Agenda and the agendas of the South.
 LINKS NDP: South Africa should improve collaboration and cooperation, through deeper integration and increased trade with its regional trade partners in Africa and the global South, in general.
 Particular emphasis should be placed on the role that South Africa can play in mediating the role and influence of the BRICS group and African countries.